mlflow/mlflow-go/docs/CONTRIBUTING.md

 ### Run Go Mlflow server

-To start, the mlflow-go dev server connecting to postgres just run next `mage` target:
+To start the mlflow-go dev server connecting to postgres just run next `mage` target:

 ```bash
 mage run:dev
 ```

 The postgres database should already be running prior to this command.
-Be default service uses next connection string:
+By default service uses next connection string:

 ```
 postgresql://postgres:postgres@localhost:5432/postgres
 ```

-but it could be configured/overwritten in [mage run:dev](./../magefiles/run.go)
+but it could be configured in [mahe](./magefiles/run.go)

 ### Run tests